Finitely generated saturated multi-Rees algebras: Introduction

-We actually prove a slightly stronger version of Theorem \ref{mainthm1}, i.e., the total degree of $F$ is bounded above by $\dim R -d$ where $d$ is the \emph{saturated dimension} (see Proposition \ref{constant}) of the $R$-modules $H^0_J\left(R/I_1^{n_1}\cdots I_r^{n_r}\right)$.
-Its proof will be provided in Section \ref{prooffirst}.
 The first statement of Theorem \ref{mainthm1} was already proven for $r=1$ by Cutkosky, Herzog and Srinivasan in \cite{DC4}.
-By generalizing their proof of \cite[Theorem $2.1(a)$]{DC4} we show that $S_J(I_1,\ldots,I_r)$ is contained inside the integral closure of the multi-Rees algebra $\mathcal{R}(I_1,\ldots,I_r)$, thereby proving our first assertion.
-The polynomial behaviour is a consequence of Theorem \ref{polypoly} and the fact that $S_{J}(I_1,\ldots,I_r)$ is a finite module over $\mathcal{R}(I_1,\ldots,I_r)$.
+By generalizing their proof we show that $S_J(I_1,\ldots,I_r)$ is contained inside the integral closure of the multi-Rees algebra $\mathcal{R}(I_1,\ldots,I_r)$, thereby proving our first assertion.
+The polynomial behaviour is a consequence of the fact that $S_{J}(I_1,\ldots,I_r)$ is a finite module over $\mathcal{R}(I_1,\ldots,I_r)$, see Theorem \ref{finitely} for the precise statements.